 Conference CoopIS 2019: 27th International Conference on COOPERATIVE INFORMATION SYSTEMS, 2019

-This was the first paper I wrote, in the context of my MSc degree - and my first direct contact with academia.
+Description: This was the first paper I wrote, in the context of my MSc degree - and my first direct contact with academia.
 Although very drafty, it exposes the long term effort collaborating with the Portuguese public sector.
 I learned how to ally the academic thinking with the practical effort of developing a system to be production ready.
 The experience on the academic conference was very motivating as well.

 Paper Preprint